Project Timeline

 2023

 After the Library Building Committee’s (LBC) hard work in the fall of 2022, the Library Trustees received four bids from local construction management firms in early January.
 The LBC scrutinized bids closely and worked with all four bidding firms to assure that each bid was fully responsive to the RFP before selecting three firms to interview.
 Following interviews in late January, the LBC recommended that the Library Trustees select Turnstone Corporation of Milford, NH as the CM for the project.
 After careful evaluation of the cost information within the Turnstone bid and estimates developed for items to be paid directly by the Town, the LBC recommended that the Library Trustees set the full project cost at $5.95M.
 The Library Trustees met in early February and voted to accept these recommendations.
 They then developed two warrant articles in support of the project and submitted them to the Select Board to be included in the 2023 Town Warrant.
+Although the warrant article for the library building did have the support of the majority of voters, it fell short of the required 60% supermajority.